-Do your children groan when you tell them to get their elbows off the table?
-Do they roll their eyes when you remind them of one of the etiquette rules?
-If you say yes to either of these questions, they're probably suffering from manners lecture overload.
+Do your children roll their eyes when you remind them of one of the etiquette rules?
+If so, they're probably suffering from manners lecture overload.
 If this is the case, you might want to consider turning their manners lessons into a game.

 Here are some ideas for scenarios with links to references if you need help: